 A wasting asset is an asset which decreases the value over the limited useful life.
 Its value will decrease to zero at the end of useful life.
 It also called the consumable asset as they have nothing left at the end of life, it cannot recycle.
 For example, natural oil, gas, and timber.

-This kind of asset share some nature with fixed assets which requires depreciation over their life.
+This kind of asset share some features with fixed assets which requires depreciation over their life.
 However, fixed assets may retain some value at the end, which is called the residual value.